issp-center-dev/HPhi/doc/en/source/wannier/tutorial.rst

 In this tutorial, we downfold Sr\ :sub:`2`\ CuO\ :sub:`3` into single orbital 1D Hubbard model, and simulate that model with HPhi/mVMC.
-We employ QuantumESPRESSO for the DFT calculation.
+We use QuantumESPRESSO for the DFT calculation.
 Input files are served in ``samples/Wannier/Sr2CuO3`` directory.

+In actual studies, the input files etc. of each solver should be modified for more high accuracy calculation.
+Please refer to the manuals of each solver for the details of the input files.

 SCF calculation of charge density
 ---------------------------------